-The purpose of this standard is to inform the ministry, board staff members and other professionals, and parents about the provision of individualized equipment for some students with special needs.
+The purpose of this standard is to inform the ministry, board staff members and other professionals, and parent(s)/guardian(s) about the provision of individualized equipment for some students with special needs.

 The York Catholic District School Board (YCDSB) is committed to ensuring that students with special needs have the personalized equipment necessary to access their educational programs.